Why Did We Create This Profile?

 Lack of transparency, alleged harassment against filmers and above-average salary increases are also issues we see in the well known case of Eric Garner.
 In 2014, NYPD Officer Daniel Pantaleo was caught on camera putting Garner in an illegal chokehold – allegedly for selling loose cigarettes – killing him in Staten Island.
 The video went viral and catalyzed movements around the world calling for accountability and an end to systemic racism and police brutality.

 Ramsey Orta, a friend of Eric Garner’s who filmed the incident, faced online and offline harassment after he released the video through the Daily News.
-After the incident he told Time that if he had to do it again, he would release the video anonymously.
+Not long after the video was released, Orta was arrested on “unrelated” charges, and is serving time in prison where he continues to face threats to his life.
+After the video went viral, Orta told Time that if he had to do it again, he would release the video anonymously.

 Despite the clear video evidence and an autopsy that deemed Garner’s death a homicide, a grand jury declined to indict Pantaleo.
 He still works for the NYPD.
 Activists recently brought attention to the fact that he and received a nearly $20,000 raise in 2016.
 He also reportedly saw a big jump in overtime pay after the incident.